MaterializeInc/materialize/doc/user/content/manage/dbt/_index.md

 #### Indexes

-Use the `indexes` option to define a list of [indexes](/concepts/indexes/) on `source`, `view`, `table` or `materialized view` materializations.
+Use the `indexes` configuration to define a list of [indexes](/concepts/indexes/) on `source`, `view`, `table` or `materialized view` materializations.
 In Materialize, [indexes](/concepts/indexes/) on a view maintain view results in memory within a [cluster](/concepts/clusters/ "pools of compute resources (CPU, memory, and scratch disk space)").
 As the underlying data changes, indexes **incrementally update** the view results in memory.

-Each index option can have the following components:
+Each `index` configuration can have the following components:

 Component                            | Value     | Description
 -------------------------------------|-----------|--------------------------------------------------